 A hot spring bubbles beneath a spectacular Yellowstone sunset. © Sean Beckett

-If you’re looking for a less-crowded Yellowstone trip that ticks off all these boxes and more, check out Nat Hab and WWF’s Hidden Yellowstone Wildlife Safari, with departures every May and September.
-If you’re an avid photographer, check out our Yellowstone wildlife photography tour, with departures in September.
+If you’re looking for a less-crowded Yellowstone trip that ticks off all these boxes and more, check out our Hidden Yellowstone Wildlife Safari with departures in May and September, and any of our winter wolf-focused adventures with departures in January, February and March.

 Header Credit: Henry Holdsworth